-Each of our Directors has entered into a Director's Agreement with the Company effective upon the Company's listing on Nasdaq Capital Market.
+Each of our Directors has entered into a Director's Agreement with the Company.
 The terms and conditions of such Directors' Agreements are similar in all material aspects save for the term.
 Each Executive Director's Agreement is for an initial term of five (5) years and will continue until the Director's successor is duly elected and qualified.
 Each independent directors nominee's agreement is for an initial term of one (1) year and will continue until the Director's successor is duly elected and qualified.
-Each Director will be up for re-election each year at the annual board meeting and, upon re-election, the terms, and provisions of his or her Director's Agreement will remain in full force and effect.
+Each Director will be up for re-election each year at the annual board meeting and, upon re-election, the terms, and provisions of his or her Directors' Agreement will remain in full force and effect.
 Under the Directors' Agreements, the Company agrees, to the maximum extent provided under applicable law, to indemnify the Directors against liabilities and expenses incurred in connection with any proceeding arising out of, or related to, the Directors' performance of their duties, other than any such losses incurred as a result of the Directors' gross negligence or willful misconduct.